 LEAD Workshops: LEAD Academy student facilitators design and conduct a range of workshops to give incoming freshmen the tools they need to succeed.
 Workshop topics include time management, community living, effective group work, academic success, leadership training, goal setting, and community service.

 Team Building: Team activities foster a feeling of community among LEAD participants, help build strong friendships, and provide skills in group dynamics and effective leadership.
 Activities include icebreakers, team scavenger hunts, group meals, ropes courses, exploration of leadership styles, and guided reflections on activities.

 Become a LEAD Staff Member

 Who better to coach incoming freshmen on being a successful, involved student than current students who have done it themselves?
 Part of what makes LEAD Academy an exciting program is that student leaders help to design and run it.
-Being a LEAD staff member is a great way for current students to help build a strong MCLA community and to build bonds with future MCLA leaders.
+Being a LEAD staff member is a great way to help build a strong MCLA community and to mentor future MCLA leaders.
+Apply now!